The Context

 A Solution: invisible queries with and without synonym phrases

-In the preceding article we’ve underlined the role of the autoGeneratePhraseQueries flag.
-It is the responsible of creating phrase clauses for all detected multi-terms synonyms.
+In the preceding article, we’ve underlined the role of the autoGeneratePhraseQueries flag.
+It is responsible for creating phrase clauses for all detected multi-term synonyms.
 In case this flag is set to false (or even missing) the generated query won’t have any phrase, even if a multi-term synonym is detected.

-While ordinarily this is not what you would expect, in this specific case it could be a valid alternative for dealing with such mismatching: a first request would require the “synonym phrasing” behaviour, a second one wouldn’t.
+While usually this is not what you would expect, in this specific case it could be a valid alternative for dealing with such mismatching: a first request would require the “synonym phrasing” behaviour, but a second one wouldn’t.
 The first query would be:

 (title:tdd title:testing PhraseQuery(title:"test code")) title:java

-After receiving an empty response, a second query will be sent, targeting another (similar) field related to a field type which has the autoGeneratePhraseQueries parameter will be set to false.
-That would generates the following query:
+After receiving an empty response, a second query will be sent, targeting another (similar) field related to a field type which has the autoGeneratePhraseQueries parameter set to false.
+That would generate the following query:

 (title:testing title:tdd (+title:test +title:code)) title:java